 Our teams have taken that expertise into cities, cultivating living infrastructure with a dual function: On one hand, native species promote urban liveability.
 On the other, these restored green spaces save taxpayers money — mitigating erosion and flood risk, filtering water and air.
 At a larger scale, it's this ecosystem enhancement that provides our best chance at restoring balance to a fragile planet.

 About our Founders

-Almost half a century ago, Dirk Brinkman traveled west to test his mettle in the B.C. wilderness.
+A half a century ago, Dirk Brinkman travelled west to test his mettle in the B.C. wilderness.
 After a few years of lumberjacking, he and a group of friends won one of the first tree planting contracts in Canada opting to plant trees instead.
 Those saplings have grown up fast, and once he and co-founder Joyce Murray incorporated in 1979, their tree planting business grew quickly too, transforming the world of environmental entrepreneurship along the way.